akashp73387/DAY-32-React-Redux-Task/README.md

 About the Website
 Built a cart page using the react-redux.
-The page have 5 porducts where there is remove from cart button.
+The page have 5 products where there is remove from cart button.

 The total price and total quantity are displayed in header section.